For the latest Covid information please follow the link below for more information.

 Find out more about council's response to COVID-19

 Council has received funding of $560,000 from the Australian Government's Low Income Energy Efficiency Program for the project Innovation and Opportunities in Energy Efficiency for Disadvantaged Members of Our Community, which aims to improve energy efficiency in the homes of people who live independently, but who receive either an aged or disability pension.

-The project has partnered with the Shire’s Home and Community Care division, and other commmunity welfare organisations providing home care services, to identify and try to address common barriers eligible households face in achieving better energy efficiency. ,
+The project has partnered with the council's Positive Ageing Team and other commmunity welfare organisations providing home care services, to identify and try to address common barriers that eligible households face in achieving better energy efficiency.

 Households are asked to provide billing and consumption data, and to provide information on the way they manage energy in their homes.
 This is used not only to monitor and evaluate changes, but also to support people with understanding billing complexities and tariff structures.